igushev/fase_lib/doc/fase_model.md

 ### Updating Server

-Client sends each 200ms (configurable) *screenupdate* request with *ScreenUpdate* message, where it has content of the dictionary and device token, receives and processes *Response*.
+Client sends each 200ms (configurable) */screenupdate* request with *ScreenUpdate* message, where it has content of the dictionary and device token, receives and processes *Response*.
 This update happens **asynchronous** meaning non-blocking for User.

 If update hasn't finished for previous iteration, next one can be skip.
 This might be controlled by *condition* synchronization primitive.

-The dictionary isn't refreshed each time *screenupdate* request is sent, instead it keeps state since Client draws the *Screen*.
+The dictionary isn't refreshed each time */screenupdate* request is sent, instead it keeps state since Client draws the *Screen*.

 ### Element Callback

-When User interacts with *Screen* and triggers callback (Button click, Screen Refresh, Picking Contact), Client sends *elementcallback* request with *ElementCallback* message, where it has content of the dictionary, *list(id)* of the element which caused callback, name of the callback method and device token, receives and processes *Response*.
+When User interacts with *Screen* and triggers callback (Button click, Screen Refresh, Picking Contact), Client sends */elementcallback* request with *ElementCallback* message, where it has content of the dictionary, *list(id)* of the element which caused callback, name of the callback method and device token, receives and processes *Response*.
 Callback processing happens **synchronous** meaning blocking for User.

 ### Processing Response

-* If received *Screen* has Alert, it is shown to user in blocking fashion and Client instantly sends *elementcallback* requests with information about user's choice in same format.
+* If received *Screen* has Alert, it is shown to user in blocking fashion and Client instantly sends */elementcallback* requests with information about user's choice in same format.
 * Client saves current session_id and screen_id
 * If new *Screen* is received, Client draws new *Screen*.